Ash-Coder-or-Not/Ash-Coder-or-Not.github.io/pages/2023/November/starlite.md

 on the right (listing ports back to front), there's barrel plug for power, 3.5mm jack (which looks very similar to the barrel jack right beside it, so it's a nightmare to plug the charger in the dark), USB 3 type-A port, and a microSD slot.

-On the left, there's a USB 3 type-C port with power delivery, which I use with a dongle to connect switch my desk setup between Caldo and Minuto while using a single port; beside it, theres micro-HDMI (which is a really sad inclusion; seriously guys, mini-displayport or even just type-C with displayport out would've been better) which is very difficult to use, and for some reason also sparks when i'm trying to plug a micro-HDMI cable in?
-I don't think that's intended behaviour but I'm too tired to deal with micro-HDMI any more than I _have_ to for using this laptop "docked" to my desk (poor man's laptop dock is a flat surface with many cables, which in my case is the perforated top of Caldo, helps with cooling); beyond that is another USB 3 type-A port.
+On the left, there's a USB 3 type-C port with power delivery and displayport alt-mode, which I use with a dongle to switch my desk setup between Caldo and Minuto while using a single port; beside it, theres micro-HDMI (which is a really sad inclusion; seriously guys, mini-displayport or even just type-C with displayport out would've been better) which is very difficult to use, and for some reason also sparks when i'm trying to plug a micro-HDMI cable in?
+I don't think that's intended behaviour but I'm too tired to deal with micro-HDMI any more than I _have_ to; beyond that is another USB 3 type-A port.

 That's about it for physical connectivity.
-The laptop does support ac Wi-Fi, which is a nice inclusion especially because that's the only way it has to connect to a network.
+The laptop does support ac Wi-Fi, which is a nice inclusion especially because without an ethernet jack, that's the only way it has to connect to a network.

 It also does bluetooth, which I use for bluetooth audio (because that's the only place I use bluetooth in my everyday life).